Warnemunde & Rostock

 ABOUT

 Our first visit to this area was aboard P&O Cruises Aurora.
+The second was aboard Oceania Cruises Vista.

 Founded in about 1200, Warnemünde was for centuries a small fishing village with minor importance for the economic and cultural development of the region.
 In 1323 Warnemünde lost its autonomous status as it was purchased by the city of Rostock in order to safeguard the city’s access to the Baltic Sea.